 TP-Link Tether app offers a quick overview of your home network condition such as connected devices and network speed.
 The app is well designed and really responsive in our test.
 It is securely linked to TP-Link cloud and authenticated with your personal TP-Link account.
 TP-Link HomeShield security feature is only accessible on the app as well.

 TP-Link HomeShield is their new commercial grade firewall replacing the previous HomeCare feature.
-It can protect your devices from accessing a malicious website containing a virus or malware.
-This feature is now powered by Avira Antivirus databsed.
+It can protect your devices from accessing a malicious website containing a virus or malware with an advanced antivirus firewall.
+This feature is now powered by Avira Antivirus database.

 It also added protection for smart home and IoT devices.
-Considering these devices rarely receive firmware updates, having extra protection for these devices against online attacks is certainly helpful.
+Considering these devices rarely receive firmware updates, having extra protection is certainly helpful.
 TP-Link claims it can protect an insecure device from being used as a loophole to launch attacks on your home network.
-While we have no way of verifying these claims but time will tell.
+We have no way of verifying these claims.

 TP-Link new HomeShield parental control is also much smarter than before.
 It can perform content filtering by category and usage time limitation.
-The categories are more comprehensive and it covers more websites than before.
+The categories are more comprehensive covering more websites than before.
 Based on our testing on some known sites, it is certainly more effective than HomeCare and other similar systems that we have tested on other brands.

-What’s so great about the new parental control is the ability to display usage charts and history of your children.
-It will show the top sites browsed and blocked sites attempted by each user.
-If a page is blocked by the parental control feature, your children can request access and you can grant access on the TP-Link Tether app even when you are not at home.
+What’s so great about the new parental control is the ability to display usage charts and web history.
+It will show the top browsed website and attempts to access a blocked website by each user.
+If a page is blocked by the parental control feature, the user can request for access in which the admin can approve it via the TP-Link Tether app.

 However, the upgraded HomeShield feature is not fully free.
 The Free tier only comes with the basic firewall without the advanced malicious content filtering feature.
 It also does not provide the comprehensive reporting of the parental control feature.
 More details available on TP-Link website here.

+TP-Link HomeShield feature is a really robust parental control.
 While TP-Link provide a 30 days free trial of the Pro tier, it will cost RM24.90 per month after the trial has ended.
-I have no problem with a subscription based model but the price is slightly too much to be acceptable for most Malaysians and I wish TP-Link can readjust the pricing based on local spending habits.
+I am fine with a subscription based business model but I find the price is too much.

 OneMesh Capability

-For those staying in a bigger home, it’s possible to create a mesh WiFi network with this router by adding a OneMesh extender like the TP-Link RE505X.
-The OneMesh extender will work together with the router to create a stronger WiFi coverage.
-OneMesh also support seamless roaming among the router and the mesh nodes with just one WiFi name.
+For those staying in a bigger home, it’s possible to link the Archer AX73 with a OneMesh extender.
+The OneMesh extender will then work together with the Archer AX73 resulting in a stronger WiFi coverage with true mesh WiFi features like seamless roaming and band steering unlike a traditional WiFi extender.

 Closing Thoughts

-The router is also smarter than ever with a class-leading parental control feature that’s really robust and comprehensive.
-I have to give credit to TP-Link for including WPA3 security support right out of the box.
-TP-Link is also committed to provide additional security to smart home and IoT devices with the new HomeSuite security suite.
+TP-Link software is also smarter than before with a robust class-leading parental control feature.
+TP-Link is committed to provide more security to smart home and IoT devices with the new HomeSuite security suite.
+WPA3 security is also supported right out of the box.

 TP-Link Archer AX73